Sterling silver, thread

 Following past woven works, the manufactured howlite beads are brought together one-at-a-time into a twisting length, then joined end-to-end to form a closed loop.
 The dark stringing material highlights the construction.

-The weave's wave-form pattern — shorter beads moving to longer beads, to short again — is determined by the way the beads are packaged for transport and sale: 1/2 wave length = 1 package of the beads.
-Control over the construction is interrupted by taking design direction from the materials' packaging and commodification.
+Design direction is taken from the materials' packaging; the weave's wave-form pattern — shorter beads moving to longer beads, to short again — is determined by the way the beads are packaged for transport and sale.
+1/2 wave length = 1 package of the beads.

 Toned cyanotype photograms